SayaliBand/SDN_DDoS_Attacks/README.md

 5. Obtaining the results and analyzing Wireshark traces.

 6. To conclude, Suggested Controls for Enterprises to prevent the SDN networks from DDoS attacks.
+Thus, the project aims at gaining the attacker's perspective towards susceptibility of SDN networks so as to prevent harmful DDoS attacks.